Join in some popular student traditions hosted by UC San Diego's six colleges—everyone's invited!

 Muir College celebrates the birthday of its namesake with several days' worth of special events.
 In 2008, John Muir Week will be more celebratory than ever, because this year marks the 40th anniversary of John Muir College.
 Events include concerts, films, lectures, games, and more.

-Enjoy music, a barbecue lunch, and birthday cake in honor of college founder Roger Revelle.
+Roger Revelle's Birthday: On the final Friday of the winter quarter, enjoy music, a barbeque lunch, and birthday cake on the Plaza in honor of our namesake, Roger Revelle.

 The Global Marketplace, monthly